 Indiana Injury Facts

-- Injury is the leading cause of death for Hoosiers ages 1 through 44 years (WISQARS).
+- Injury is the leading cause of death for Hoosiers ages 1 through 44 years (ISDH).

-- The leading causes of injury death in Indiana in 2010 were unintentional poisoning (790 deaths), motor vehicle crashes (690 deaths), and suicide by firearm (458 deaths) (WISQARS).
+- The leading causes of unintentional injury death in Indiana in 2012 were poisoning (827 deaths), motor vehicle collisions (737 deaths), and falls (414 deaths) (ISDH).

-- Hoosier deaths from accidental drug overdoses increased to 718 in 2011 compared to 654 deaths from the year before (ISDH).
+- Hoosier deaths from unintentional drug overdoses increased to 999 in 2012 compared to 718 deaths from the year before (ISDH).

 - The total Indiana hospital charges for care rendered to patients related to injury or trauma in 2009 was over $690 million.
 The average charges per patient were $30,000 and the average length of stay was four days (ISDH).

 - The estimated medical and work loss lifetime costs associated with motor vehicle crash fatalities for Indiana in 2005 totaled over $780 million (WISQARS).

 - The estimated economic impact of motor vehicle crashes for Indiana in 2005 was more than $883 million.
 Motor vehicle traffic collisions killed 947 Hoosiers in 2011.
 (WISQARS)

 - More than 190,000 people died from injuries in 2011—1 person every 3 minutes (WISQARS).

 - The leading cause of injury death in 2011 was unintentional poisoning, followed by unintentional motor vehicle traffic (WISQARS).